changhaozhao/changhaozhao/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: MSc in Mechanical Engineering
+    - course: MEng in Mechanical Engineering
       institution: Harbin Institute of Technology
       year: 2021
-    - course: BSc in Mechanical Engineering
+    - course: BEng in Mechanical Engineering
       institution: Harbin Engineering University
       year: 2017